rivtlib-dev/rivtlib.github.io/docs/index.md

 will increase sharing and improve productivity.

 Many engineering technologies change slowly.
 Design procedures become fixed by legal codes and standards for years at time.
-Good engineering design work is based on skillful use of established technologies that are fit together to meet specific project requirements.
+In this case, rather than developing new technologies or methods, good engineering design work is based on skillful use of established technologies that are fit together to meet specific project requirements.

 Useful calculations derive and convey the reasoning behind the fitting.
 If they are easy to share and edit, then prior similar designs become efficient